scalar-labs/scalardb/docs/scalardb-supported-databases.md

 {% capture notice--info %}
 **Note**

-For requirements when using Cassandra or Cassandra-compatible databases, see [Cassandra or Cassandra-compatible database requirements](requirements.md#cassandra-or-cassandra-compatible-database-requirements).
+For requirements when using Cassandra or Cassandra-compatible databases, see [How to configure databases to achieve the general requirements](requirements.md#how-to-configure-databases-to-achieve-the-general-requirements).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>